Concordance to the 1654 Prose Letters

-- The 11-digit ID-tag that precedes the heading and each line of text in the frame is made up of the letter number, the source siglum, and the line number, separated by periods.
+- The 11-digit ID-tag that precedes the heading and each line of text in the frame is made up of the letter number, the source siglum, and the line number.
 The letter number given in the ID-tag denotes the letter’s ordinal position within the volume and thus corresponds to the letter number given in the First-Line Index, which functions as a table of contents.
 The source siglum for the letters is L54, indicating the 1654 Letters.

 - Volume page numbers are included in brackets in the transcriptions whenever a letter spans more than one page.
 If a letter is contained wholly on one page, the volume page number will not appear.

 Stop-list words not included in the concordance are: a, an, and, as, at, by, for, from, he, her, him, his, I, in, is, it, of, on, or, said, she, that, the, they, to, was, with, you.